Ski School Is In Session

 Diana Golden Race Development Program – First Step to Paralympics

 All ski racers have to start somewhere and the Diana Golden Race Development Program is a fantastic starting point for disabled skiers.
 The Diana Golden Race Development Program was named after the seven-time world champion in downhill.
 Golden was an advocate for the disabled and encouraged participation in competitive sports.
 She was always an advocate for young racers as they were climbing the ladder.
 DSUSA chapters offer training camps, clinics, and other programs for those interested in taking their skiing skills to the next level.
-For more information and a schedule go to our Diana Golden Race Development Program page.

 Track Your Progress